 - How many impressions and conversions each form is getting

-For help using the newly-released Forms addon, check out our documentation on getting started with the Forms addon.
+For help using the Forms addon, check out our documentation on getting started with the Forms addon.

 Click the Real-Time tab to see your users’ activity on real-time.